A1 road (Latvia)

 The A1 highway (Riga (Baltezers) - Border of Estonia (Ainaži)), also known as the Tallinn highway is a national road in Latvia, which connects the Riga bypass with the Estonian border at Ainaži.
 The highway continues in Estonia as highway 4 until Tallinn.
 A1 is fully covered in asphalt, and its length in Latvia is 101,7 km.
-The highway is part of European route E67 and, starting from Lilaste until the Estonian border, does not move further than 6 km from the coast of the Baltic sea.
+The highway is part of European route E67 and, starting from Lilaste until the Estonian border, does not move further than 6 km from the coast of the Baltic Sea.

-On the Saulkrasti bypass and other sections, the speed limit outside of populated areas is 100 km/h in summer, and 90 km/h in winter.
-The permitted speed along Ādaži is 80 km/h, in all other sections outside the populated areas the permitted speed is 90 km/h.
+As of 2025, the speed limit on the A1 highway (Riga (Baltezers) – Estonian border at Ainaži) no longer includes any 100 km/h sections.
+On the Saulkrasti bypass and other previously designated segments, the maximum permitted speed outside populated areas is now uniformly set at 90 km/h.
+The speed limit along Ādaži remains 80 km/h, and throughout all other sections outside populated areas, the standard limit is also 90 km/h.
+These regulations are enforced to maintain road safety and reflect current traffic management practices.

 Traffic

 In the section until the bridge over Gauja, the road is used by about 27,000 cars a day, until the end of the Saulkrasti bypass, it's used by about 9,000 cars a day, and in the remaining part until the border, traffic intenstity reaches no more than 7,000 cars a day.
 Overall, the average AADT on the A1 in 2016 was 10655 cars per day.

-There are 7 stationary speed cameras installed on the highway.
-In 2023, it is planned to start using average speed control radars in Latvia, one of which will be located before the Saulkrasti turn, in the section 13.4 - 20.0 km.
+As of 2025, the A1 highway in Latvia is equipped with seven stationary speed cameras strategically placed along its route.
+In addition to these, an average speed control system has been operational since September 2023 on the section between Siguļi and Lilaste (14.1–20.1 km).
+This system calculates the average speed of vehicles over the designated stretch to enforce compliance with speed limits and enhance road safety.